zo-fi/slo_wsd_ZFMA/README.md

 **Further links**:

 [1]
-To load the basic CSE BERT used in training, follow the instructions on at [https://huggingface.co/EMBEDDIA/crosloengual-bert].
+To load the basic CSE BERT used in training, follow the instructions at [https://huggingface.co/EMBEDDIA/crosloengual-bert].

 [2]
 Not included in this repo.
 See http://lcl.uniroma1.it/wsdeval/training-data or similar.
 I did encounter issues with some XML files for this collection (missing head tags that needed to be added manually so Python would parse the XML).